 He’s not a king, but since he wears traditional bishop clothes, is exuberantly greeted by local dignitaries and rides a horse throughout a grand parade, he might be mistaken for one.

-He is St. Nicholas, known as Sinterklaas, and his arrival in the Netherlands is the high point of revelry in the Christmas season for the 16.5 million people known principally as the Dutch but also as Netherlanders.
+He is St. Nicholas, known as Sinterklaas, and his arrival in the Netherlands is the high point of revelry during Christmas in the Netherlands for the 16.5 million people known principally as the Dutch but also as Netherlanders.

 The kingdom of the Netherlands -- located north of Belgium, west of Germany and facing the North Sea on the north and west -- is in a prime location to receive this princely figure: arriving from Spain on a steamer, Sinterklaas comes to shore in a different Dutch town each year on the last Saturday of November.